 What’s really changed though, is my relationship with myself.
 I’ve learned to be kind, careful and respect the body that I’m in.

-The expert's take on disordered eating
+The expert's take on disordered eating & eating disorders

 To get specialist insight into the whys and hows of eating disorders, WH spoke to Dr Bryony Bamford, Consultant Clinical Psychologist and Clinical Director of The London Centre for Eating Disorders and body Image